rpl/grunt-mozilla-addon-sdk/README.md

 A boolean value that is used to enable/disable print cfx commands output

+#### arguments
+Type: `String`

+A string value that is used to pass arguments to the cfx command to run.

 ### mozilla-cfx

 "mozilla-cfx" is a grunt multi-task which run cfx command line tool on a extension